MichaelCurrin/auto-commit-msg/docs/development/advanced/file-changes.md

 - One file `abc.txt` was updated (empty content replaced with text).
 - Another file `def.txt` was created (empty content).

-Both were staged and a message generated.
+Both were staged and a message was generated.
 And then `diff-index` appears like to see `def.txt` as a copy of what `abc.txt` _was_ before it was modified.

 Result: